agda/agda/doc/user-manual/language/cubical.lagda.rst

 The interval and path types
 ---------------------------

-The key idea of cubical type theory is to add an interval type ``I :
+The key idea of Cubical Type Theory is to add an interval type ``I :
 Setω`` (the reason this is in ``Setω`` is because it doesn't support the Kan operations).
 A variable ``i : I`` intuitively corresponds to a point the `real unit interval